 After you’ve had your roof repaired or replaced, there are a few easy steps you need to take to prevent it from leaking again:

-- Trim those trees – Falling tree branches can puncture your roof, while low-hanging limbs can scrape your roof’s surface over time, compromising its performance.
+- Trim those trees – Falling tree branches can not only puncture your roof, but they will also scrape the surface over time.
+This compromises its performance and leaves you with an ugly looking house!

-- Keep gutters and downspouts clean – Falling leaves, acorns, and other small debris can clog your gutters and downspouts, giving the water a place to accumulate.
-Use a garden hose to remove clogs and keep your gutters clear.
-If you have a stubborn clog, remove the downspout and clear it with a mop handle or other long object.
+- Keep gutters and downspouts clean – The leaves and small debris can build up in your gutters, clogging them.
+Use a garden hose to remove the problem and keep it from getting worse with water accumulating.
+If you have an especially stubborn blockage, remove the downspout for cleaning or replacement if necessary

 Call Your Insurance Agent

-If you know (or even suspect) that your home has sustained heavy damage, call your insurance agent.
-Although your policy may not cover damage from a leaky roof, contact your insurance agent as soon as possible and let them determine what is and isn’t covered.
+If you know (or even suspect) that your roof has sustained heavy damage, call your insurance agent.
+Call them as soon as possible and let them determine what is and isn’t covered in terms of damages on the house.